Tandemly/eos-api-service/src/api/routes/header.md

 This documentation is organized around the available `resources` provided by the API service.
-These are standard REST resources and provide typical endpoints for getting a collection of resoures or a single resource.
+These are standard REST resources and provide typical endpoints for getting a collection of resources or a single resource.
 The API also provides the following abilities, which can be found in the last section of this guide:

-* limiting/selecting the specific fields to return for a resources
+* limiting/selecting the specific fields to return for a resource
 * filtering of collection resources
-* paging of collection resources, and
+* pagination of collection resources, and
 * sorting of collection resources

 The resources provided by the API service are as follows: